-Testfakta Research has conducted a comparative laboratory test of air purifiers for larger rooms on behalf of the Swedish manufacturer Blueair.
+Testfakta Research has conducted a comparative laboratory test of air purifiers for medium-size rooms on behalf of the Korean manufacturer Coway.
 The purpose of the test is to compare the performance of a representative and comparable selection of air purifiers on the European market.

 The sample was chosen by Testfakta Research and covers models from the biggest brands in the European market.
-In terms of capacity, the sample represents purifiers with a declared CADR1 of over 350 cubic metres per hour, equating to a room of more than 70 square metres2.
+In terms of capacity, the sample represents the mid-capacity segment of air purifiers.
+The mid-capacity segment is defined as air purifiers with a declared CADR¹ of 250–350 cubic metres per hour, equating to a room measuring 50–70 square metres².

 With all the air purifiers in the sample, a mechanical fan draws the contaminated air through various types of filter which remove the particles from the air.
-Some products also have other purifying technologies such as ionising and a carbon filter.
+Some products also have other purifying technologies such as ionising and UV light.

 The following air purifiers were tested:

 All the models are the latest version currently being sold on the European market.
 Electrolux, a major name in air purifiers, no longer offers an air purifier in the mid-capacity segment.
 The previous model EAP300 has been phased out and is no longer available.

 A. Measurements at 37 dB, or the nearest level below 37 dB:

 The air purifier’s capacity to purify air was tested according to test standard ANSI/AHAM AC-1-2015.
 The test measures the air purifier’s capacity to eliminate various types of particles (dust and pollen) from the air in a room.
 The cleaning capacity is stated as the Clean Air Delivery Rate (CADR), which shows the air purifier’s capacity expressed in cubic metres of clean air per hour.